Falkgaard/nix-config-learning/README.md

 * `./modules/home/features/` contains home feature modules, these are generally stand-alone modules.
 (E.g. firefox)

+* `./resources` contains resource data such as background images, wallpapers, etc.

 * **TODO:** Later on `./modules/home/services/` and `./modules/home/services/` will be added.

 Generally, the host configurations will rely on modules for almost all features.
 This way, modules can easily be re-used by various hosts with their necessary configuration of the features and bundles (when the defaults do not suffice) inside of their respective host configurations.